Rudra-Sankha-Sinhamahapatra/Learning-Something/mcp-servers/puppeteer/README.md

 # Puppeteer MCP Server (SSE Version)

 A Model Context Protocol server that provides browser automation capabilities using Puppeteer.
 This server enables LLMs to interact with web pages, take screenshots, and execute JavaScript in a real browser environment, all using Server-Sent Events (SSE) for communication.

 ## Features

-- Browser automation via Puppeteer
+- Browser automation via Puppeteer (using system Chrome browser)
 - Server-Sent Events (SSE) for real-time communication
 - Screenshot capabilities (full page or specific elements)
 - Console log monitoring